latilongitude/GNSS_FootballTactical/README.md

 # Preparing GNSS positional data for football tactical analysis

-This repository contains a data sample of football small-sided games (SSG), as well as the referentail code for data processing prior to tactical analysis.</br></br>
+This repository contains a data sample of football small-sided games (SSG), as well as the referential code for data processing prior to tactical analysis.</br></br>
-The purpose of this repository is to provide example code for all the preprocessing steps necessary for tactical analysis in football based on GNSS data.
-It can be used to analyze training sessions (including small-sided games) as well as match data.</br></br>
+The purpose of this repository is to provide examplar codes for all pre-processing steps necessary for tactical analysis in football based on GNSS data.
+It can be used to analyze training sessions (including small-sided games) as well as match scenarios.</br></br>
 The code is primarily designed for Catapult tracking systems and has been made compatible with other tracking systems as well, such as STATSports.</br></br>
 To preserve anonymity, personal and location data that can determine individuals' information have been modified without affecting the demonstration purpose.</br></br>
 The rationale behind each processing step is explained in detail in a manuscript under review.</br></br>